joergjo/kubeup/README.md

 - Send an email using the [Twilio SendGrid](https://sendgrid.com) API.
 - Provide your own `PublisherFunc`.

-`kubeup` does _not_ implement any authorization (yet).
-For a production grade implemetation, you must [secure your webhook endpoint with Azure AD](https://docs.microsoft.com/en-us/azure/event-grid/secure-webhook-delivery).
+`kubeup` supports passing a [client secret as query parameter](https://learn.microsoft.com/en-us/azure/event-grid/security-authentication#using-client-secret-as-a-query-parameter) to verify requests are sent by Azure Event Grid.
+When using client secrets, you have to specify two secrets.
+These can be used interchangeably, so you can roll over one secret at a time.

 Since Azure Event Grid delivers events only to public endpoints, you must either run `kubeup` on an Azure service that allows you to expose a public endpoint (App Service, Container App, AKS, VMs, etc.), or use a reverse proxy service like [ngrok](https://ngrok.com) to route events to a local endpoint.

 This repo includes Bicep templates to deploy `kubeup` as an [Azure Container App](https://docs.microsoft.com/en-us/azure/container-apps/overview), including [HTTP scaling rules to scale to zero](https://docs.microsoft.com/en-us/azure/container-apps/scale-app).
+This ensures that running `kubeup` can be run with minimal costs.

 ## Quickstart